Originally published in July 2019. Last updated on May 7, 2025.

 Window cleaning pricing formula

-In order to understand how to price window cleaning jobs, we first have to understand the pieces involved, including labor costs, material costs, overhead costs, and desired profit margin.
+To understand how to price window cleaning jobs, we first have to understand the pieces involved.
+This includes labor costs, material costs, overhead costs, and desired profit margin.

 If we know each of these, you can properly price a window cleaning job to reach your goals.